Attempto/ACE-in-GF/README.md

 Introduction
 ------------

-This project implements the Attempto Controlled English (ACE) grammar (version 6.6) in Grammatical Framework (GF) and ports it to additional natural languages (_Ger_, _Ita_, ...).
+This project implements the syntax of Attempto Controlled English (ACE) grammar (version 6.6) in Grammatical Framework (GF) and ports it to additional natural languages (_Ger_, _Ita_, ...).
 The focus is on both the full ACE as well as its OWL-compatible subset that is supported by AceWiki.
+Note that this project does not implement the ACE interpretation rules or the mapping of ACE sentences to discourse representation structures.

 The reference ACE parser (APE) can be obtained from <https://github.com/Attempto/APE>.
 There is a web-based demo at <http://attempto.ifi.uzh.ch/ape/>.